nongaussian/class-2019-streams/README.md

 * TA: Woonghee Lee (woongheelee@hanyang.ac.kr), Keonwoo Kim (kdbml314@gmail.com)

 ## IMPORTANT NOTICE
-* Send your presentation slides to nongauassian@gmail.com '''(deadline June 3 11:59pm)'''
+* Send your presentation slides to nongauassian@gmail.com **(deadline June 3 11:59pm)**
-* Final exam on June 10 (tentitive)
+* **Final exam on June 10**: 3 best presentations are going to be anounced on June 3, and the questions will be chosen from those papers
 * Student presentation (Apr.
 22 ~ Jun.
 3): 2~3 presentations every week
 * A presentation should be 30 min ~ 40 min long
 * Presentation schedule is set by random shuffling